 By Bobbie Hanstein • Jun 13th, 2010

-On Saturday, about 100 or so volunteers helped assemble a geodesic Growing Dome at Jay Middle School for use as a greenhouse.
+On Saturday, about 100 or so volunteers helped assemble a geodesic Growing Dome Greenhouse at Jay Middle School in Maine.

 The design and grant funding for the geodesic dome greenhouse at Jay Middle School is thanks to two 14-year-old students.
 The actual construction of the 22-foot-radius wood and translucent triangular structure this weekend is thanks to the 100 or so volunteers and the community’s donation of materials and labor.